pubnub/pubnub-mcp-server/resources/sdk_docs/python_files.md

 # File Sharing API for Python SDK

-Upload and share files up to 5 MB on PubNub.
-When you upload a file to a channel, PubNub stores it and publishes a file event with the file ID, name, and optional description to subscribers.
+Upload and share files up to 5 MB to a channel.
+When uploaded, subscribers on that channel receive a file event containing file ID, file name, and optional description.

 ##### Request execution and return values

-Choose synchronous or asynchronous execution.
+Operations can be synchronous or asynchronous.

 `.sync()` returns an `Envelope` with:
-- `Envelope.result`: varies by API
+- `Envelope.result` (type varies per API)
-- `Envelope.status`: `PnStatus`
+- `Envelope.status` (`PnStatus`)

 ```
 `1pubnub.publish() \